 - The use of inlier bounds defined by L1.5H1.5 instead of L3H3. - Modelling the short-stay outlier base as the intercept of a per diem model instead of modelling 'same day' fixed costs explicitly.
-It is assumed the short-stay outlier base is the cost of a phase when the patient is admitted and discharged on the same date.
-For the 2020-21 cost model, the short-stay outlier base was modified for one AMHCC class, 101Z, where for this class it was derived as the mean cost of same day phases. - Modelling costs for grouped AMHCC classes where data is sparse and/or the relationship between Moderate and High HoNOS complexity is counterintuitive, such as when a Moderate complexity class has higher modelled costs than High complexity.
-For the 2020-21 model, this applies to 121B and 121Z, 131, 132B and 132Z, 133, 141 and 143B and 143Z. - The use of a per diem model for combined AMHCC classes 131 and 141, where sameday phases receive a short-stay outlier base price, plus a long-stay outlier per diem for overnight admissions. - Capping Unknown HoNOS class inlier cost parameters such that they do not exceed the inlier cost for the corresponding Moderate HoNOS class.
-For the 2020-21 model, this applies to 1121Z, 1122Z, 122Z, 123Z and 142Z.
+It is assumed the short-stay outlier base is the cost of a phase when the patient is admitted and discharged on the same date. - Modelling costs for grouped AMHCC classes where data is sparse and/or the relationship between Moderate and High HoNOS complexity is counterintuitive, such as when a Moderate complexity class has higher modelled costs than High complexity for 50 per cent or more of High HoNOS inliers.
+For the 2021-22 model, this applies to 121, 123, 133, 142 and 143. - The use of a per diem model for combined AMHCC classes 131 and 141, where sameday phases receive a short-stay outlier base price, plus a long-stay outlier per diem for overnight admissions. - Capping Unknown HoNOS class inlier cost parameters such that they do not exceed the inlier cost for the corresponding Moderate HoNOS class.
+For the 2021-22 model, this applies to 111Z, 1121Z, 1122Z and 122Z.
 This ensures there is no disincentive to reporting HoNOS data.